dominodatalab/domino-blueprints/IRSA-README.md

    an IAM Role and this Workload Identity.
 This allows a Domino workload to assume one or more roles if those IAM Roles have their Trust Policy configured to permit the workload identity to assume them.

-   We will discover in subsequent articles of this series, how this mechanism is cloud provider neutral and allows workloads in Domino data planes running on-premise or in other cloud providers like GCP and Azure to assume AWS IAM Roles.
+   We will discover in subsequent articles of this series how this mechanism is cloud provider neutral and allows workloads in Domino data planes running on-premise or in other cloud providers like GCP and Azure to assume AWS IAM Roles.